Large Language Models Are Active Critics in NLG Evaluation

-Our second stage, as shown on the right side of Figure~\ref{fig:workflow}, focuses on automatically optimizing evaluation prompts to ensure the model delivers detailed, explainable scoring results that closely align with human judgments.
-Inspired by prior research that harnesses the potential of LLMs by breaking down complex tasks into simpler ones~\citep{wei2022chain-of-thought,khotdecomposedPrompting}, we hypothesize that starting with fine-grained, criteria-specific scoring can help the model derive an accurate overall quality score.
-With this intuition in mind, we structure the scoring stage into two parts: (1) \textit{Multi-criteria Scoring with Explanation (McS-E)}, followed by (2) \textit{Overall Scoring with Explanation (OS-E)}.
-The prompts $z$ used in each component are treated as optimization parameters, and these prompts are template-based, generated from the evaluation protocol $\Phi$.
+Our second stage, as shown on the right side of Figure~\ref{fig:workflow}, focuses on aligning the LLM evaluator with human scoring judgments by automatically optimizing the evaluation prompts.
+Inspired by prior research that harnesses the potential of LLMs by breaking down complex tasks into simpler ones~\citep{wei2022chain-of-thought,khotdecomposedPrompting}, we hypothesize that starting with fine-grained, criteria-specific scoring can help the model further derive an accurate overall quality score.
+With this intuition in mind, we structure the scoring stage into two modules: (1) \textit{Multi-criteria Scoring with Explanation (McS-E)}, followed by (2) \textit{Overall Scoring with Explanation (OS-E)}.

-\paragraph{Multi-criteria Scoring with Explanation (McS-E). } In this module, the LLM assesses the model output $y_i$ based on the criteria set $ C = \{c_1, c_2, \dots, c_m\} $ obtained from the \textit{task inference} stage (\Sref{sec:method:taskinference}).
-Specifically, for each input-output pair $(x_i, y_i)$, the LLM is prompted to estimate a score $\hat{r}_{ij}$ and a corresponding explanation $e_{ij}$ according to each criterion $c_j\in C$:
+\paragraph{Multi-criteria Scoring with Explanation (McS-E). } In this module, we use the LLM to assess the model output $y_i$ based on the criteria set $ \hat{C} = \{\hat{c}_1, \hat{c}_2, \dots, \hat{c}_m\} $ obtained from the \textit{task inference} stage (\Sref{sec:method:taskinference}).
+Specifically, for each input-output pair $(x_i, y_i)$, the LLM is instructed to estimate a score $\hat{r}_{ij}$ and a corresponding explanation $e_{ij}$ according to each criterion $\hat{c}_j\in \hat{C}$:

-where the output uses a JSON format, indicating a set of score-explanation pairs $R_i$ for all criteria in $C$ and $\gD_\text{demo}$ is a set of demonstration examples randomly selected from the training set $\gD_\text{train}$.
-This mechanism ensures that the evaluation is both quantitative and interpretive, offering insights into the rationale behind each score.
+where the output uses a JSON format, indicating a set of score-explanation pairs $\hat{R}_i$ for all criteria in $\hat{C}$ and $\gD_\text{demo}$ is a set of demonstration examples randomly selected from the training set $\gD_\text{train}$.
+This mechanism ensures that the evaluation is both quantitative and interpretable, offering insights into the rationale behind each score.
 The prompt template $f_{\text{McS-E}}(T,C,\gD_\text{demo})$ is designed to enable scoring across multiple criteria simultaneously, accounting for the interconnections between them.
-This design allows for a fine-grained evaluation, where each criterion is treated both individually and in connection with the others, providing detailed explanations that enhance the transparency and interpretability of the scoring process.
+This design enables a fine-grained evaluation, where each criterion is treated both individually and in connection with the others, providing detailed explanations that enhance the interpretability of the scoring process.

 \paragraph{Overall Scoring with Explanation (OS-E). } After scoring the individual criteria, we use a prompt template $f_\text{OS-E}$ to instruct the LLM to synthesize these scores $\{\hat{r}_{i1}, ...\hat{r}_{im}\}$ into an overall quality score $\hat{r}_{i}$, and an explanation $e_{i}$ that provides a comprehensive justification for the final decision.